dogukanakkaya/openai-helper-vscode-extension/README.md

 - [ ] Add create test for function command
 - [ ] Run multiple `@ai` comments in parallel
 - [ ] Ability to create conversation and change the generated responses
+- [ ] After ChatGPT has an official API or unofficial one's problems are fixed separate Codex and ChatGPT completely with different commands
 - [ ] Write test